 Want to know some of the biggest sales presentation mistakes to avoid?

 Today’s prospects are armed with a tremendous amount of information with 67% of the sales process taking place digitally.
 When sales reps do have sales presentations with potential buyers it’s important that they nail them.
 Here are ten of the biggest mistakes to avoid when presenting.

 1. Not identifying the relevant shift in the world.
-Sales presentations are no longer “pitches” with product features. instead they are a conversation about how the world has changed, and why your buyer needs to do something.
+Sales pitches have changed.
+They are no longer an overview of product features.
+Instead they are a conversation about how the world has changed, and why your buyer needs to do something.
 Be sure to call out the big shift affecting your prospects, and do it right when you start, in a big, bold way.
 You need to create a sales narrative that your prospect can easily follow.

 2. Not customizing for the prospect.
 No one wants a generic presentation.
 Each deck you build should be tailored to your buyer’s specific situation, needs and wants.
 From the content you show, to the features you highlight, to adding in your prospect’s logo, your deck should be tailored to your prospect.

 3. Using a boring, dull PowerPoint template.
 Though there are some nice features of PowerPoint, the fact is it’s never going to truly wow anyone.
 To truly impress, make your deck more dynamic with interactive menus, self-guided navigation, video integration and more.